comp-3663-weather-visualization/comp-3663-assignments/assignment4-architecture-document.md

 Abstract diagram of the architecture (like the packing robot example)

-Answers to these questions

-1. How will the structural components be broken into sub-components?
+**How will the structural components be broken into sub-components?**

-2. How will the system be distributed?
+**How will the system be distributed?**

 The application will be distributed via the internet, by building a web based application it allows us to distribute the application easily to a wide variety of devices without have to worry about specify hardware requirements.

-3. Which of these system characteristics will be prioritized, how, and why: performance, security, safety, availability, maintainability
+**Which of these system characteristics will be prioritized, how, and why: performance, security, safety, availability, maintainability**